imSarthakGautam/Django_init/README.md

 admin.site.register(modelName)
 ```

-# Reflection of DB in Frontend
+# Create Views : Reflection of DB in Frontend

 in views.py file
 add new parameter in `return render ()` after extracting the value from DB in variable